MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMObjectSecurityScope.md

 ```

 ## DESCRIPTION
-The **Get-CMObjectSecurityScope** cmdlet gets the security scopes that are associated with a Microsoft System Center Configuration Manager object.
+The **Get-CMObjectSecurityScope** cmdlet gets the security scopes that are associated with a Configuration Manager object.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.